Krishnakanth-09/Bus_prediction_Folder/README.md

 Dataset Description :

-The dataset consists of multiple colleges from the same city with the following attributes:
+##The dataset consists of multiple colleges from the same city with the following attributes:

-Institution type
+1.Institution type
-College name
+2.College name
-Distance
+3.Distance
-Bus route
+4.Bus route
-Shift (Morning / Evening)
+5.Shift (Morning / Evening)
-Bus capacity
+6.Bus capacity
 The target variable is Bus Name, which represents the assigned bus.

 Model Output :